 A.7 LTF Files

 Data files are described as a 15-line Header followed by a multi-row Table_Character with 82-byte rows subdivided into 7 fields.
 There is only one complication in generating the PDS4 labels — eight of the files contain light times for Deep Space Communication Complexes (DSCC) rather than individual DSN antennas.
 Those files have light times given to precisions of milliseconds; the remaining 310 (antenna-specific) files have precisions of microseconds.
-Two templates were used, one describing the light time fields as having format %10.3f and the other having format %10.6f.
+Two label templates were used when generating PDS4 labels, one describing the light time fields as having format %10.3f and the other having format %10.6f.
 The files with DSCC data are:

 mess_rs_2006318_2007211_ltf.tab